Ojanko123/BloodSugar_hypothesis_testing/README.md

 ## Analysis

-### Step 1 — Normality Testing
+### Step 1 - Normality Testing

 Before selecting a hypothesis test, normality was formally verified for both groups using three tests:

-**Shapiro-Wilk Test** — most appropriate for small samples (n=5), tests whether data comes from a normal distribution.
+**Shapiro-Wilk Test** - most appropriate for small samples (n=5), tests whether data comes from a normal distribution.

-**Kolmogorov-Smirnov Test** — compares the empirical distribution against a theoretical normal distribution fitted to the data.
+**Kolmogorov-Smirnov Test** -compares the empirical distribution against a theoretical normal distribution fitted to the data.

-**Lilliefors Test** — a modified KS test that does not require pre-specified parameters, more appropriate when mean and SD are estimated from the data.
+**Lilliefors Test** - a modified KS test that does not require pre-specified parameters, more appropriate when mean and SD are estimated from the data.

 Both groups were tested independently, confirming whether parametric or non-parametric methods should be applied.

-### Step 2 — Descriptive Statistics
+### Step 2 - Descriptive Statistics

 Summary statistics (mean, standard deviation, median, min, max) were computed for both groups using the `psych` library's `describe()` function.

-### Step 3 — Hypothesis Testing
+### Step 3 - Hypothesis Testing

 Since the sample size is very small (n=5 per group) and normality could not be reliably confirmed, **non-parametric tests** were applied: